mkupriichuk/react-hf-to-storage/README.md

-# React hook for save data from react-hook-form to local/session storage
+# React hook for save data from react-hook-form to local/session storage (typescript friendly)

 ## Usage